 As a forward to the following remarks, I am using the word 'vihuela' in this context to refer to the type of instrument that was used to play the music contained in the surviving 7 books of music, published between 1538 and 1576; I am not concerned here with the habit which persisted in Spain until the eighteenth Century of using the word 'vihuela' in a generic manner.

 Firstly, I note that Batov made no attempt to contact either myself or the Museum of the Royal College of Music to consult us prior to publishing the material currently on his website; I regard this as discourteous and deeply unprofessional, and so do the Museum.
-I further note that Batov does not credit me with making the drawings, which he describes as "Having been in circulation since 1976" He has since at least acknowledged that the RCM 'released' the drawings in 1976, but seems curiously coy about naming their author, or admitting that they had been commissioned from me with the intention of publication.
+I further note that Batov does not credit me with making the drawings, which he originally described as "Having been in circulation since 1976" He has since at least acknowledged that the RCM 'released' the drawings in 1976, but seems curiously coy about naming their author, or admitting that they had been commissioned from me with the intention of publication.